 Meat Free Shambala

-We feel we’ve only just begun to explore the complex issues around sustainable food.
-We’re committed to continuing the debate.
-So, whilst the food traders on site will absolutely remain vegetarian or vegan, we are considering ways we can introduce a few sustainable meat and fish options in thought provoking and unexpected ways.
+We feel we’ve only just begun to explore the complex issues around sustainable food and we’re committed to continuing the debate.
+So, whilst the food traders on site will absolutely remain vegetarian or vegan, we are considering ways we can introduce a few sustainable meat and fish options in thought provoking and unexpected and educational ways.
 Watch this space and let’s continue to explore together…

 Read more about our meat and fish free initiative HERE.